mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 He tossed aside the carpet and revealed a small wooden door among the thin damp leaves that had meandered there.
 Its polished hinges and edge moulding were too precise to be made in Ulukoma – closer to Shaki design – but the hinges were covered in a thick grease, as if whoever had placed it there wanted to be the only person using it.
 With a small jump Ramne fell into the hole, landing squarely upon a stone floor below. _What's he want antikan for?_ Kipnu wondered, and he slowly approached the hole to peer in.

 It was dark save for the patterened blue streaks across Ramne's chest that showed a row of crates lining the wall in front of him.
+He opened one and pulled out a metallic cylinder of some sort, looking it over in his hands.

+"Yes, that'll do nicely," he said.

-He opened one and pulled out a wide cylinder of some sort.
-It didn't appear to be designed with a syringe in mind, but Kipnu supposed that it could be.
-He pulled out three others, and packed them in a satchel hung over his left shoulder.
+He pulled out three others, packed them in a satchel hung over his left shoulder, and shut the crate.
+Kipnu moved back to avoid being seen, but Ramne stayed below.
+He looked again and saw Ramne's blue light illuminating the marred features of a familiar face.

+"You awake now?"
+Ramne murmured and reached for hae arm, measuring the life left in hae body.

+Casra didn't answer.

+"Good," he said with a hint of remorse in his voice.
+But he didn't stick around to grieve or regret.
+Kipnu removed himself from the hole as Ramne lifted himself out and covered any sign of there having been a door in the floor.

+_This is my opening_, Kipnu thought.
+But Casra's state was more important.
+Surely someone was expecting Ramne and would come to the armory looking for answers.
+Surely enough, the woman from before came through the entryway and barked at him.

+"You coming?" she asked in a rush.

+He lunged at her, covering nearly half the room in a single step, but she moved out of his way just in time.

+His voice boomed at her in a sort of low-pitched growl.
+"If you ever rush me again, you'll be the one locked in the cellar."

+She looked him up and down with a disgusted look on her face and ran off back toward the pavilion, while Ramne picked up a spear of his own.

+"Time to light this place up."

 <!-- left off -->